Tony Zappia, since 2007.

 Duncan lost Makin to Liberal candidate Trish Draper at the 1996 election.
 Draper held Makin for the entirety of the Howard government, although she never moved off the backbench.
 Her margin was cut to less than 1% at the 2004 election, and she retired before the 2007 election.

 At the 2007 election the ALP’s Tony Zappia won Makin with a swing of over 8%.
-He has been re-elected four times.
+He gained an additional 4.5% swing in 2010.

-The ALP won a majority of the two-party-preferred vote in all three areas, ranging from 55.7% in the north-east to 65.2% in the west.
+The ALP won a majority in all three areas, varying from 57.9% in the north-east to 65.9% in the west.